Norborne Berkeley, 4th Baron Botetourt: Legacy

 Botetourt County, Virginia, was named in Botetourt's honour.
 Historians also believe that Berkeley County, West Virginia, and the town of Berkeley Springs, both now in West Virginia, were also named in his honour, or possibly that of another popular colonial governor, Sir William Berkeley.

-Lord Botetourt High School in the unincorporated town of Daleville in Botetourt County, Virginia, is also named for him, as is the Botetourt Dorm Complex at The College of William and Mary.
+Lord Botetourt High School in the town of Daleville in Botetourt County, Virginia, is also named for him, as is the Botetourt Dorm Complex at The College of William and Mary.
 Two statues also adorn the campus of The College of William and Mary.
 Gloucester County, Virginia has an elementary school named for the governor.
 Both Richmond, Virginia and Norfolk, Virginia have streets named in his honour.